Patrick John Ryan: Episcopacy

 On February 15, 1872, Ryan was appointed Coadjutor Archbishop of St. Louis and Titular Archbishop of Tricomia by Pius IX.
 He received his episcopal consecration on the following April 14 from Archbishop Kenrick, with Archbishop Patrick Feehan and Bishop Joseph Melcher serving as co-consecrators.
 His titular see was changed to Salamis on January 6, 1884.
 After the death of Archbishop James Frederick Wood, Ryan was named the second Archbishop of Philadelphia, Pennsylvania, on June 8, 1884.
 His installation took place at the Cathedral of SS.
 Peter and Paul on the following August 20.

 During his 27-year-long tenure, Ryan erected 170 churches and 82 schools; increased the number of priests by 322 and nuns by 1,545; and oversaw a rise in the Catholic population from 300,000 to 525,000.
 During that time also the Roman Catholic High School for Boys was built, and put in operation; high school centers for girls taught by the different communities were established; a new central high school for girls was partly endowed and begun; St. Francis' Industrial School for Boys was endowed and successfully operated, the Philadelphia Protectory for Boys was erected; St. Joseph's Home for Working Boys was founded; a new foundling asylum and maternity hospital was built; a new St. Vincent's Home for younger orphan children was purchased with the archbishop's Golden Jubilee Fund of $200,000; a third Home for the Aged was erected; a Memorial Library Building, dedicated to the Archbishop, was begun at St. Charles Borromeo Seminary; and the three Catholic hospitals of the city doubled their capacity.
-In 1886, as chairman of the negotiating committee, he helped mediate a labor dispute between management and city trolley car workers, which resulted in a 10 hour work day and recognition of the right to unionize.
+In 1886, as chairman of the negotiating committee, he helped mediate a labor dispute between management and city trolley car workers, which resulted in a 10-hour work day and recognition of the right to unionize.

 He also established national churches in the diocese for the Italians, Poles, Greeks, Slovaks, Lithuanians, and several other nationalities.
 Ryan was a spiritual advisor to Katharine Drexel.
 He founded two congregations for African Americans, and the Spiritans founded an establishment in Cornwells Heights.

 Known for his skill in public speaking, in 1879, Cardinal John McCloskey selected Ryan to make the address at the dedication of St. Patrick's Cathedral.
 Ryan would later preach the sermon at McCloskey's funeral in 1885.
 James Gibbons chose Ryan to speak on the occasion Gibbons was made cardinal.
 New York University awarded Ryan an honorary Doctor of Laws degree, as did the University of Pennsylvania.
 He was appointed to the U.S. Indian Commission by President Theodore Roosevelt.
 In 1888, he again visited Rome, and presented Pope Leo XIII with a gift from President Grover Cleveland.

-Ryan died at age 79, nine days before his eightieth birthday.
+Ryan died at age 79.
 The Archbishop is described as "..a man of strong opinions who navigates the stormy waters of the nineteenth and early twentieth-century church without either making many enemies or compromising his basic beliefs."